 Preheat oven to 425 degrees F.

 Remove giblets and rinse chicken inside and out, then pat dry with a towel.
 Liberally salt and pepper inside the chicken cavity.
-Stuff the cavity with rosemary, thyme, lemon, and garlic.
-Butter the outside of the chicken and drizzle with salt and pepper.
+Stuff the cavity with the rosemary, thyme, half a lemon, and garlic.
 If you have twine, truss your chicken.
+Place the chicken in a cooking vessel of your choice*, then butter the outside of the chicken and season generously with salt and pepper.

 Roast at 425 for 60-80 min (checking at 60 min), until meat thermometer reads 165 degrees F, or until the meat has lost its pink color and the juices run clear.